John Adams Letter to the Officers of the First Brigade: Constitution, Morality and Religion

-John Adams states, American republicanism is meant for a religious and moral people.
-How is the conception of a race-based republic — built on labor and servitude of other peoples — compatible with being religious and moral?
+John Adams states, ‘the American Constitution is meant for a religious and moral people,’ which is distinctly different from the claim that ‘America is a Christian nation.’
+The full context of the oft quoted passage makes this abundantly clear.
+John Adams abhorred slavery.
+The conception of a race-based U.S. republic — built on the slavish servitude of other peoples — is incompatible and contradictory with the ideals of the Union.